xuweitao005/Website/content/home/posts.md

  # CSS class.
  css_class = ""
 +++
+*2022.12 Our paper entitled "ChirpKey: A Chirp-level Information-based Key Generation Scheme for LoRa Networks via Perturbed Compressed Sensing" was accpeted by INFOCOM 2023.
+Congrats to Huanqi!

+*2022.12 Our paper entitled "WashRing: An Energy-efficient and Highly Accurate Handwashing Monitoring System via Smart Ring" was accpeted by IEEE TMC!

 *2022.9 Congrats to Zehua who recevied the Outstanding Academic Performnace Award and Huanqi who received the Research Tuition Scholarship!

 *2022.7 We paper entitled "Eavesdropping Mobile App Activity via Radio Frequency Energy Harvesting" has been conditionally accepted by USENIX Security!, Congrats, Tao Ni!